dalton-f/aoc-2024/README.md

 ### Day 10:

 I felt relatively confident approaching this problem, and was able to come up with a recursive DFS without much trouble.
 The code however took a lot of effort to simplify and I had to swap to using a stack to get the correct answer out of part 1 - I did not consider to track visited positions.
+Part 2 was very simple after completing part 1, just had to remove the "visited" check and count the length of endpoints